Money on the loose in Fort Myers

 FORT MYERS, Fla. -- What would you do if you saw money spilling from an armored truck?
 That's exactly what happened in Fort Myers Thursday morning.

-The truck owned by Dunbar Armored Security was driving down u.s. 41 when a side door suddenly popped open, causing money to fall onto the road.
+The truck owned by Dunbar Armored Security was driving down U.S. 41 when a side door suddenly popped open, causing money to fall onto the road.

 Scott Nielson and his wife noticed the money falling out of the truck and that a three foot door on the passenger side was wide open.